Clicky Skip to Content

 What do you use for snow in a Christmas Village?

 The tiny or chopped pieces are used for snow in a Christmas village.
-However, someone people like to go extra and use a handful of snow, white sheeting, or other coverings.
+However, people like to go extra and use a handful of snow, white sheeting, or other coverings.

 What are Christmas Village houses made of?

-The Christmas village houses are made up of porcelain, cement, wood, or plastic.
+The Christmas village houses are made of porcelain, cement, wood, or plastic.
 Also, many Christmas villages contain lighted or animated houses that add sparkle to the Christmas village.

 Skip to content